-Prior to Order No. 712, the maximum rate ceiling on capacity release transactions applied on all releases, with waivers granted sparingly.999 However, in Order No. 712 the Commission concluded that the rate ceiling interfered with efficient capacity allocation.
+Prior to Order No. 712, the maximum rate ceiling on capacity release transactions applied on all releases, with waivers granted sparingly.
+However, in Order No. 712 the Commission concluded that the rate ceiling interfered with efficient capacity allocation.
 The Commission thus eliminated the rate cap on capacity releases of one year or less:

+These exceptions relate to transactions undertaken in conjunction with asset management arrangements or state-approved retail access programs.

-- 995 18 C.F.R. § 284.8(c)-(e).
+17 18 C.F.R. § 284.8(c)-(e).

-- 996 Id. § 284.8(b), (e).
+18 Id. § 284.8(b), (e).

-- 997 Id. § 284.8(h)(1).
+19 Id. § 284.8(h)(1).

-- 998 Id. § 284.8(g).
+20 Id. § 284.8(g).

-999 FERC (on individual application) waived the ceiling for releasing shippers seeking to permanently exit the natural gas business or permanently exit a service.
+FERC (on individual application) waived the ceiling for releasing shippers seeking to permanently exit the natural gas business or permanently exit a service.
 See Duke Energy Mktg.
 Am., LLC, 114 FERC ¶ 61,198 at P 25 (2006) (To the extent the winning bidder of a package of releases will be paying up to the negotiated contract rate for the released capacity with regard to a particular release, the Commission indicated a willingness to permit such a result based upon the company's representations that it was attempting to divest itself of its natural gas contracts due to a corporate merger.).
 See also Tenn.
 Gas Pipeline Co., 113 FERC ¶ 61,106 at P 9 (2005) (The Commission permitted a releasing shipper to permanently release capacity associated with a negotiated rate contract with a pipeline that it obtained when it converted from incremental service to a higher quality Part 284 service.
 In order to take capacity under the higher quality service and still compensate the pipeline for its expansion costs the shipper paid a negotiated rate higher than the maximum rate.
 The Commission found the circumstances of the release to be unique.).
 These cases involved situations where (1) the releasing shippers (pursuant to FERC rules on negotiated pipeline rates) were paying negotiated rates to the pipeline in excess of the maximum tariff rate; and (2) the pipeline would not agree to the permanent release of the capacity to a replacement shipper who did not pay the same rate that the releasing shipper paid.